-¶ And if any great Crime or Impediment be objected, the Bishop shall cease from Ordering that person, until such time as the party accused shall be found clear of that Crime.
+[¶] And if any great Crime or Impediment be objected, the Bishop shall cease from Ordering that person, until such time as that party accused shall be found clear of that Crime.

-¶ Then the Bishop (commending such as shall be found meet to be Ordered, to the Prayers of the congregation) shall, with the Clergy and People present, say the Litany.
+[¶] Then the Bishop (commending such as shall be found meet the be Ordered, to the Prayers of the Congregation) shall, with the Clergy and People present, say the Litany.

-¶ Then shall be said the Service for the Communion, with the Collect, Epistle, and Gospel, as followeth.
+[¶] Then shall be said the service for the Communion, with the Collect, Epistle, and Gospel, as followeth.

-A LMIGHTY God, who by thy Divine Providence hast appointed divers Orders of Ministers in thy Church, and didst inspire thine Apostles to choose into the Order of Deacons the first Martyr Saint Stephen, with others; Mercifully behold these thy servants now called to the like Office and Administration: so replenish them with the truth of thy Doctrine, and adorn them with innocency of life, that, both by word and good example, they may faithfully serve thee in this Office, to the glory of thy Name, and the edification of thy Church;

-through the merits of our Saviour Jesus Christ, who liveth

-and reigneth with thee and the Holy Ghost, now and for ever.
+ministration: so replenish them with the truth of thy Doctrine, and adorn them with innocency of life, that, both by word and good example, they may faithfully serve thee in this Office, to the glory of thy Name, and the edification of thy Church; through the merits of our Saviour Jesus Christ, who liveth and reigneth with thee and the Holy Ghost, now and for ever.
 Amen.